ppy/osu-wiki/news/2020/2020-02-05-new-featured-artist-kola-kid.md

 With bleeps and bloops inspired by the video game BGM of yesteryear mixed with tinges of modern electronica, breakcore, punk and rap, his work is a unique blend of a bunch of stuff that just straight up *works*.

-The Mappers' Guild has been hard at work creating a few sets to highlight exactly how the magic comes together in more modern mapping styles, piloted by the minds of ::Mirash::{ user=2841009 } and [ShirohaMyMommy](https://osu.ppy.sh/users/1603923) (aka: Delis).
+The Mappers' Guild has been hard at work creating a few sets to highlight exactly how the magic comes together in more modern mapping styles, piloted by the minds of ::Mirash::{ user=2841009 } and ::ShirohaMyMommy::{ user=1603923 } (aka: Delis).

 Sound interesting?
 Check out a few samples for yourself below: